How many times have you heard someone say admiringly “girlfriend is totally rocking that angry, bitter thing?” How ‘bout never?

 There is no remedy for the anger and bitterness I feel, other than time, and maybe just giving myself permission to let it go and to more fully focus on the good stuff I have in front of my nose.
 Because bitter isn’t better.

-UPDATE: This was originally written and published on Ripped Jeans and Bifocals almost two years ago.
+UPDATE: This was originally written and published on Ripped Jeans and Bifocals in 2014.
 I’ve let go of the bitterness and, for the most part, turned it around and moved on.
 But, this is part of who I am and what makes me who I am now…funny how life works that way, isn’t it?

 Thank you for reading!